Joshyxwa/Nemo-Demo/README.md

 If you would want to see how to apply trained Nemo models with flask template and see it in action, this project is for you.

 # Setup

-1) Create virtual environment and install packages from requirements.txt
+1) Clone this repository in your computer
+2) Run docker file and build docker image docker build -t nemo_demo . docker run -it -d -rm nemo_demo bash
-2) Run notebook.ipynb to download the different models from Nvidia Nemo
+3) Run notebook.ipynb to download the different models from Nvidia Nemo
-3) Run flask and open the url to start translating audio files to text.
+4) Run flask and open the url to start translating audio files to text.
+    FLASK_APP=\app.py python -m flask run

 Note: Current Nemo models only accept wav files and not mp3.
 Convert mp3 file to wav file before uploading